 Praying in the Holy Spirit means praying according to the Word.
 As you submit your heart and life to the authority of the Scriptures, the Spirit fills (controls) you (see Eph.
 5:17–18).
 One fruit of his control is a life that is soaked in prayer.
 Persevering in prayer is essential to arming yourself against the devil (see Eph.
 6:18) and against all the worries that plague you.
 Through all this, you can confidently rest in the Spirit to pray for you (see Rom.
 8:26–27).
 A worry-filled life can be prayerless.
 But a prayerful life takes every concern to the Lord out of confidence in his care (see 1 Peter 5:7).

 Waiting for the Lord’s return is not passive; it requires living with constant expectancy.
 No man knows when Jesus will come again (see Mark 13:32).
 Rather than setting our eyes on the temporal concerns of this life, and thereby growing our anxiety, we set our focus on the end, when Christ will return.
 This expectancy fuels holiness and hope in the believer (see Luke 12:40; Phil.
 3:20; 1 John 2:28).
 It’s a countermeasure to our worries.

 We keep ourselves in the love of God through these disciplines.
 However, as Jude helpfully concludes, God ultimately preserves our faith. “[He] is able to keep you from stumbling and to present you blameless before the presence of his glory with great joy” (Jude 24).

-[This post is a chapter from my new book, ANXIETY: Knowing God’s Peace (31-Day Devotionals for Life)
+*This post is a chapter from my new book: ANXIETY: Knowing God’s Peace (31-Day Devotional)